-No latter than 3 pm the day of departure (first day of the boat trip).
-The boat leaves in the evening, but there are always things to do before boarding, such as passport copies, exchange money, buy cigarettes, beer, wax, a SIM card for you mobile phone, etc.
+No latter than 4 pm the day of departure (first day of the boat trip).
+The boat leaves in the evening, but it takes a couple of hours to clear immigration at Padang airport and collect surfboards/luggage, get in the mini-bus and go to Padang harbour.
+And usually there are a few things to do in Padang such as passport photocopies, exchange money, buy cigarettes, wax, a SIM card for you mobile phone, etc.

 Yes, our staff will be waiting for you at Padang airport to welcome you and take you to the boat, no extra charge.
 This service is included in the trip’s price.